 Dudipatsar Lake location in Upper Kaghan Valley.
-The word “DUDI” derive from milk means white, “pat” means mountains and “SAR” means Lake.
-The lake is so named because of the milky white color of the mountains surrounding this lake.
-The lake had an abundance of trout, but illegal fishing with dynamite and nets resulted in a sharp fish population decline.
-It is advised to not track it in snow, as it is an avalanche prone area.
+The word “DUDI” is derived from milk, means white, “pat” means mountains, and “SAR” means Lake.
+The Lake is so named because of the milky white color of the mountains surrounding this Lake.
+The Lake had an abundance of trout, but illegal fishing with dynamite and nets resulted in a sharp fish population decline.
+It is advised not to track it in snow, as it is an avalanche-prone area.

 Best Time to Visit:

-The lake and park is accessible for four months of the year from June till late September.
-In the summer, when the mirror-like water reflects the scenery, visitors from different regions of the country and from abroad travel to enjoy the enchanting views.
+The lake and park are accessible for four months, from June to late September.
+In the summer, when the mirror-like water reflects the scenery, visitors from different regions of the country and abroad travel to enjoy the enchanting views.

 Must Read: Katora Lake Trek Kohistan

 The trail heading for Dudipatsar is located at Besal, about 2 hours drive from Naran.
 The road is accessible by cars and motorbikes.
 From Besal onwards, visitors trek in vast alpine meadows amid beautiful glaciers to reach Mullah Basti, a campsite route to the lake.
 It’s easy to Dudipatsar Lake Trek is a moderate-level hike of 6-7 hours, depending upon one’s fitness level.
 A relatively comfortable and almost straight trek of around 2 hours further from Mullah ka Basti takes one to this gorgeous alpine lake.

 Doli Crossing at Kunhar River for Dudipatsar Lake.